postgres-ai/postgres-howtos/0043_how_to_format_sql.md

 ## 8) Nested queries

 Do not use nested queries.
-Instead, use common table expressions to improve readability.
+Instead, use common table expressions (CTEs, keyword `WITH`) to improve readability.

 ✅ Good: